 Timeshares can be great for large, extended families who want to vacation together every year.
 Timeshares designate a fixed time during which family members from all over will convene in one place for a vacation.

 People who want a luxury vacation property

 People who want to vacation at a luxury property may choose a timeshare because it is more affordable than purchasing one outright.
-Timeshares allow users to pay only for the time they use the vacation property and not the time that the property will sit vacant.
+Resort timeshares allow users to pay only for the time they use the vacation property and not the time that the property will sit vacantly.

 Travelers with a favorite vacation destination